Kiuwan logo

 Though developers and organizations may not use legacy languages as often anymore, they still have some distinct advantages.

-• Ease of learning: Legacy languages are generally easier to learn than their modern counterparts.
-This means that fewer resources need to be dedicated to learning the languages, which can make them more cost-effective to use.
+• Ease of learning: Legacy languages are generally easier to learn than modern ones.
+Fewer resources need to be dedicated to learning them, which can make them more cost-effective.

-• Low cost of development: Legacy languages can often be used to develop applications at a lower cost than modern languages, since many of the tools and libraries associated with them are freely available.
+• Low development cost: Legacy languages can often be used to develop applications at a lower cost than modern languages, since many of the tools and libraries associated with them are freely available.

-• Specific uses: Where newer languages may not always be available or suitable, legacy languages can provide a solution.
+• Specific uses: Legacy languages can provide a solution where newer languages may not always be available or suitable.
 For instance, organizations can use legacy languages to develop specific applications, such as embedded systems.

 • Reduced risks of software security breaches: Legacy languages are not subject to the same risks as modern languages, since they have been around for a long time and have well-established security protocols.